 My About page not enough for you?
 Maybe you’re wondering, like most people I work with, how I ended up in Thailand.
 Or why.
-And what actually is that I do.
+And what actually it is that I do.

 Originally from the Pacific Northwest, I have a degree in public relations (fun fact: I also double majored in history) and worked as an account manager at a boutique PR firm in Seattle handling accounts for start-ups that produced consumer-facing goods and services.
 Between constantly writing for both communications and history in college then immediately jumping into daily drafting press releases, media kits and messaging frameworks, I’ve been honing my copywriting skills and ability to craft and position messages for a long time.